dsc-courses/dsc40a-2023-sp/syllabus.md

 - A00: Weds 7-7:50pm in [FAH 1101](https://map.concept3d.com/?id=1005#!m/610083)
 - B00: Weds 8-8:50pm in [FAH 1101](https://map.concept3d.com/?id=1005#!m/610083)

-Just show up at any one of them, and the instructor or TA will pair you with other students.
-If you want to organize your own group, you may; make sure to all come to the same groupwork session.

-We will provide a worksheet of problems, which should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.
-You will complete the worksheet in a group of two to four students.
+We will provide a worksheet of problems, which you will complete in a group of two to four students.
+The groupwork should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.

+You must attend the discussion section you are officially enrolled in. **Attendance at discussion section is required for full credit on the groupwork, but if you cannot attend, you may complete the groupwork worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.**

 If you have specific people in your section that you want to work with, you may work together, otherwise, the TA will pair you with other students.

-You must attend the discussion section you are officially enrolled in. **Attendance at discussion section is required for full credit on the groupwork, but if you cannot attend, you may complete the groupwork worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.**

-Submit your worksheet to Gradescope by 11:59pm on Wednesday nigth.
+Submit your worksheet to Gradescope by 11:59pm on Wednesday night.
 Only one member of each group should submit the worksheet, and they should indicate the names of all group members on Gradescope.
 Worksheets won’t be graded on correctness, but rather on good-faith effort.
 Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment. **In order to receive credit, you must work in a group of two to four students for at least 50 minutes.
 You may not do the groupwork alone.**

 ### Homeworks